mthiel/stream-deck-denon-receiver/readme.md

-# Denon Receiver Network Control for Stream Deck
+# Denon Receiver Control for Stream Deck

 A Stream Deck plugin that provides network control of Denon/Marantz receivers with HEOS support.